What Is The Enron Scandal?

 The Enron Scandal involves Enron duping the regulators by resorting to off-the-books accounting practices and incorporating fake holding.
-The company utilized special purpose vehicles to hide its toxic assets and big amounts of debts from the investors and creditors.
+The company utilized special purpose vehicles to hide its toxic assets and large debts from the investors and creditors.

 - The creation of a special purpose vehicle for concealing financial losses and a pile of financial debt;